 It’s very exciting to get on the road in your new RV, and we want that experience to be filled with good memories.
 To avoid unexpected bumps in the road, you should check all brake lights, head lamps, and turn signals on your RV before leaving home.
 If you have slides, make sure they extend and retract properly.
 Turn on all the electrical systems and make sure appliances work.
-General RV’s Service Department offers free courtesy lane inspections for your convenience.
+If you need repairs, call General RV’s Service Department.

-If your RV has been in storage or if you recently bought a used camper, you should also give it a good deep cleaning prior to your outing.
+Also, if your RV has been in storage or you recently bought a used camper, give it a good deep cleaning prior to your outing.
 Check out this article about cleaning your RV.